JunlangChenGT/junlangchengt.github.io/projects/javaStackCalculator.md

 There isn't much to it.
 The stack is used to buffer number inputs and when an operator is entered, the operation is performed on the numbers stored in the stack.

-Here is some code that illustrates how we read values from the line sensors:
+Here is the code for printing user instructions to the console in English and Spanish.

 ```cpp
 		//instructions for user